What If I Am Injured as a Passenger in a Car Accident in New York?

 - Seek Medical Attention: Your health is the top priority.
 Make sure to get a thorough medical evaluation, even if you don't feel injured immediately after the accident.

 - Report the Accident: Ensure that the accident is reported to the police and that a report is filed.
-This report will be critical in your claim.
+This report will be critical to your claim.

 - Collect Evidence: If possible, gather evidence at the scene, such as photographs, witness information, and the contact details of all drivers involved.